Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 * Controls other Bricks and Bricklets
 * Executes your program directly
-* Supports many high level programming languages
+* Supports nearly all programming languages

 .. _red_brick_description: